Modular mojo: Toyota re-engineers its appeal

 TNGA reflects the changing nature of the global auto industry.
 As rivals close the gap on quality and fuel economy, styling and cutting-edge features have become the key battleground.
 More car for the same price.

-With modular design, pioneered by Volkswagen’s Swedish truck unit Scania SVKBF.PK decades ago, standardized units, such as a cockpit module, can be used across several models and be built flexibly into subtle variations to suit different markets.
+With modular design, pioneered by Volkswagen’s Swedish truck unit Scania decades ago, standardised units, such as a cockpit module, can be used across several models and be built flexibly into subtle variations to suit different markets.
 That allows for a simpler, slimmer manufacturing process - and factory savings.

 With TNGA, Toyota aims to halve the investment required to retool factories for new models compared with pre-financial crisis levels in 2008, while slashing investment on new factories by about 40 percent, the company said on Thursday.